Who We Are

 Our Goals

-1. Collaborate with Native American Tribes, First Nations, government agencies, and other conservation groups to understand the drivers of carnivore declines and develop management priorities for their recovery that will inform conservation strategies and plans.
+1. Collaborate with Native American Tribes, government agencies, other conservation groups, and local individuals to understand the drivers of carnivore declines and develop management priorities for their recovery that will inform conservation strategies and plans.

-2. Make long-standing change through local community action that raises public awareness and support for the conservation of carnivores and their mountain homes.
+2. Make long-standing change through local community action that raises public awareness and support for the protection of carnivores and their mountain homes.

 3. Inspire the next generation of scientists and conservationists.